diskuv/dkml-runtime-apps/README.md

 # dkml-runtime-apps

-This repository is meant for DKML contributors.
+This repository is meant for DkML contributors.

 ## Building